ioan-pop/Party-Game/README.md

 Input validation for names
 Notify everyone of round winner
 End answer turn when everyone submits an answer
 Prevent duplicate cards for player (maybe by shuffling the deck and additing the id's to the current game)
+Add a action history to show what happened each turn

 ## Screenshots of game